Srikumar6529/NNFS/README.md

 # NNFS
 Neural Network from Scratch
 The project uses a neural network with single hidden layers to classify images from the MNIST dataset.
-The network architecture includes ReLU activation functions and a softmax output layer for multiclass classification.
+The network architecture includes ReLU activation functions and a softmax activation function for the output layer for multiclass classification.

 ## Project Overview